KxSystems/docs/docs/learn/licensing.md

 The license key file is `k4.lic`, or `kc.lic` for kdb+ On Demand.
 If both are found, the `kc.lic` file is used.

-(The 32-bit kdb+ distribution does not require a license key file.)

 ## Obtain a license key file